 - 1. Technical Assistance The Mentor may provide guidance on technical on-the-job skills.
-For construction Mentor-Protégé Agreements, this may include handling BART's approvals and submittals, scheduling, permits, construction techniques, bidding, plan interpretation, estimating, and OSHA safety requirements.
-For professional services Mentor-Protégé Agreements, topics may include BART's work plan process, specific engineering or construction management issues, and bidding and managing an agreement as a prime consultant. - 2.
+For construction Mentor-Protégé Agreements, this may include handling BART's approvals and submittals, scheduling, permits, construction techniques, bidding, plan interpretation, estimating, and OSHA safety requirements. - 2.
 Management Assistance The Mentor may provide guidance on business planning, project management, cost record accounting, financing the work, record keeping, and the claims process.
 For construction contracts, this may also include prevailing wage determinations, loaning the supplies to help expand the Protégé's work with its forces, and managing project labor agreement requirements. - 3.
 Bonding On construction contracts, the Mentor may provide the Protégé with assistance by charging a reduced amount for a bond or not charging the Protégé(s) for the Subcontractor's bond.
 It is expected that after gaining experience in meeting the requirements to be bondable, the Protégé may have the ability to qualify for bonds for future projects independent of the Mentor.